Last updated on August 24th, 2023 at 09:29 am

 If you’ve ever noticed your cat trembling, you probably wondered, why is my cat shaking?

-It may be nothing more than a bit of nervousness, but it could also be caused by something serious.
+It may be nothing more than a bit of nervousness.
+It could also be caused by something serious.

 As you’ll learn, cat shaking can have many causes, so it’s not a sign you should ignore.

-Fortunately, I’m here to talk about why your cat is shaking and what you can do to stop the shakes.
+Fortunately, I’m here to talk about why your cat is shaking and what you can do to stop the shaking.

 Just keep reading.

 It’s normal to feel worried when you come home and find your cat trembling in the corner or shaking under the bed.
 After all, sudden behavior changes can point to a serious medical condition.

 But you shouldn’t panic and assume the worst because not all shaking causes are life-threatening, and you can resolve them quickly at home.

 So, why is my cat shaking so much?
 Usually, cats tremble when scared, cold, or ill.
 So, the cause can be an underlying medical condition or psychological issue.

 Since it’s not easy to tell whether the problem is medical or physiological, let’s discuss these possible causes.